Saddle-billed stork: Food and feeding

+The saddle-billed stork searches for prey by stabbing its bill into the water, catching prey by contact, and in the same way into mud and vegetation.
+It also hunts by visual detection.
+In one study with 255 minutes of observation, 71% of successful catches were due to visual foraging, and 29% due to tactile foraging.
+It usually feeds on aquatic prey such as fish, lungfish (Protopterus spp.), and catfish (Clarias spp.), up to 1.3 kg in weight.
+It swallows the fish head first and then drinks some water.
+In the case of large fish prey, the fish is often taken to the shore where pectoral fins may be clipped off before the fish is swallowed head first.
+The saddle-billed stork opportunistically catches other prey such as frogs, snails, small mammals, birds, snakes, and insects such as grasshoppers, termites, and water beetles.
+In an unusual case, a saddle-billed stork killed and consumed a red-billed Duck (Anas erythrorhyncha) and a spitting cobra (Naja mossambica).
+An unsuccessful attack on the slender mongoose (Galerella sanguinea) has been reported.

 Relation to Ancient Egyptian culture

-This bird is represented in an Ancient Egyptian hieroglyph (Gardiner G29) that had the phonetic value "bꜣ": G29 Its description is often erroneously given as "jabiru", which is a South American relative.
+The saddle-billed stork is represented in an Ancient Egyptian hieroglyph (Gardiner G29) that had the phonetic value "bꜣ": G29 Its description is often erroneously given as "jabiru", which is a South American relative.
 The Third Dynasty pharaoh Khaba incorporated this hieroglyph in his name (Jiménez Serrano 2002).
 The first depictions of the species come from depictions during the Late Predynastic Period (pre-3150 B.C.), and trends in depictions have been useful to deduce a decline in the species' range from ancient Egypt likely due to intensifying urbanisation and an increasingly arid climate (c.
 2686–2181 BC).